 Can You Respond to Hotel Ratings with No Comments?

-- TripAdvisor: Does not allow guests to leave a rating-only review.
-Guests must leave a comment in order to fully submit the Tripadvisor rating.
-That means in every instance, you can provide a personalized response to your guests.
+TripAdvisor: Does not allow guests to leave a rating-only review.
+Guests must leave a comment to submit the TripAdvisor rating fully.
+That means you can provide a personalized response to your guests in every instance.

-- Google: Google is the only review site that offers hoteliers the ability to respond to a rating-only review and will publish your response.
+Google: Google is the only review site that offers hoteliers the ability to respond to a rating-only review and will publish your response.
 If travelers leave rating-only reviews, we don’t recommend responding to them to avoid repetitive or canned responses.
 Again, if it is a negative review, just providing contact information for the traveler is more than enough of a reply.

-- Expedia: Travelers can leave a rating-only review.
+Expedia: Travelers can leave a rating-only review.
 If this is the case, hoteliers receive the review and have the opportunity to respond.
-If the hotelier responds, the guest will privately receive the response and your response will not appear on the website.
+If the hotelier responds, the guest will privately receive the response, and your response will not appear on the website.
 Responding to no-content guest reviews on Expedia can impact your ranking on the website, but the effects are minimal.